iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - The HTTP request is routed to either Server 1 or Server 2.
 - A web server reads user data from a follower database.
 - A web server routes any data-modifying operations to the master database.
 This includes write, update, and delete operations.

+### Replication Deep Dive
+As we said earlier, replicating data allows us to create available, scalable systems.
+Replicating data that is not changing (static) is easy, real difficulty lies in replicating data that is changing often.
+There are 3 main ways to replicate data: **single leader replication** (one we discussed briefly above), **multi-leader replication** and **leaderless replication**.
+Let's have a look at all 3 in detail:

+### Single Leader Replication
+As we said in our intro, this type of replication deals with a single node acting as a leader.
+This node is responsible for receiving insert/update requests from the user and then propagating any changes made to the data to the followers.
+We have the remaining nodes acting as followers: followers are used for read operations only.
+Whenever the leader writes new data to its local storage, it also sends the data change to all of its followers.

+The leader can transmit the changes to the followers via 2 methods: **synchronous replication** and **asynchronous replication**:

+### Synch vs Asynch Replication
+In **synchronous replication**, the leader waits to get an ok response from **all** followers before sending an ok response back to the client.
+The advantage here is that all the followers will ALWAYS have up to date information.
+Disadvantage is that if one follower is down, the entire system will grind to a halt.
+This defeats the purpose of having a highly available system!
+Therefore, it is impractical to have completely synchronous replication.

+In **asynchronous replication**, the leader will only update its local storage with the updates and send the ok response back to the client, without waiting for ANY of the followers to send back the ok response.
+Advantage here is response times are low.
+Disadvantage here is that if the leader goes down, there could be information loss.

+**Compromise** here is that replication is usually **semi-asynchronous** where the leader will wait for at-least one follower to respond with an ok before sending the confirmation back to the client.

+### Eventual consistency

+In read heavy workloads, the attractive option is to create many followers and distribute read requests across the followers.
+This removes load from the leader and allows read requests to be served by nearby replicas.
+As the number of followers increase, the probability that one of the followers has stale data (assuming asynchronous replication) also increases.
+We call this phenomenon **eventual consistency**: the reality where all followers will eventually have up to date data.
+This eventual propagation of data to followers is called **replication lag**.

+This replication lag results in poor customer experience!
+Imagine you posted a comment on facebook and when you refreshed the page your comment disappeared!
+There are a few solutions to tackle this problem:

+- **Read your own writes**

+Always read the user's profile from the leader, and any other user's profiles from a follower.
+In our facebook example, we used user profile, in other systems this information could be something else (that a user updated).
+BUT, what if the user can edit a lot of items?!

+- **Make all reads from leader**

+Now what if the user can make edits to a bunch of items, all requests would end up with the leader which defeats the purpose of having a distributed system!
+In that case read your own writes won't work.
+Another possible solution is to keep track of the latest update and say for one minute after the last update, direct all read requests to the leader.
+BUT, what if the users of the system make a lot of edits?!

+- **Read from same replica**

+Another solution is to read from the same replica for the same user.
+That way the user is always guaranteed to see up to date, instant changes.

+### Multi-leader Replication

 ### Caching
 Now, as you can imagine, querying the database for the same information over and over again can be quite expensive.
 For example, let's say we perform a join on a few tables to render on each user's page the most frequently visited part of the site for a particular day.
 Getting this information for each and every site visitor is expensive.
 Since this information does not change frequently, we can look up this information once and then **cache** it for future use.
 This will improve the performance of our application.